biol7210-genomes/assemblers/ABySS.md

 The ABySS algorithm proceeds in two stages.
 First, all possible substrings of length k (termed k-mers) are generated from the sequence reads.
 The k-mer data set is then processed to remove read errors and initial contigs are built.
 In the second stage, mate-pair information is used to extend contigs by resolving ambiguities in contig overlaps.
-Details of the assembly algorithm are provided in the Methods section.

 A common shortcoming of the available tools is their inability to efficiently assemble vast amounts of data generated from large-scale sequencing projects, such as the sequencing of individualhuman genomes to catalog natural genetic variation.
 To address this limitation, ABySS is developed.